xamdel/custom-instructions-loader/roadmap.md

 -[x] Back button component
 -[x] Insert button on InstructionView page
--[] Basic instructions for how to use the extension -[] Replace window.confirms with in-app modals
+-[] Basic instructions for how to use the extension -[x] Replace window.confirms with in-app modals

 ### 3. Content Script
 -[x] Implement script to insert instructions into ChatGPT's textareas